-- 1 can of solid tuna in water - about 6 ounces, or 2 cans of "chunk" tuna.
-Drained.
+- 1 can of solid Tuna in Water - about 6 ounces drained, or 2 cans of "chunk" tuna, drained.

-- 1 tablespoon sweet relish - okay to use chopped pickle.
+- 1 tablespoon Sweet Pickle Relish - okay to use chopped pickle.

-- Salt and pepper to taste - I find canned tuna salty enough, so I usually leave out salt.
+- Salt and Pepper to taste - I find canned tuna salty enough, so I usually leave out the salt.

 Fine-chop onion.
 Roughly chop green olives and a pickle (if you don't have pickle relish.

 How about a Loaded Tuna Melt?
-Just add a slice of cheese to Tuna Sandwich, and brown it with melted butter in a stove top pan, just like you would a regular Grilled Cheese Sandwich.
+Just add a slice of cheese to the Tuna Sandwich, and brown it with melted butter in a stovetop pan, just like you would a regular Grilled Cheese Sandwich.

-It's okay to leave out some ingredients.
-The main ones are tuna, mayo and pickle relish.
+It's okay to leave out some Loaded Tuna Salad ingredients.
+The main ones are tuna, mayo, black pepper, and pickle relish.